FDUK/fduk.github.io/Map: Analysis.md

 <iframe width="100%" height="520" frameborder="0" src="https://murray7872.carto.com/builder/ce8911a4-d80b-4623-89a7-837c5e450810/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-Carto has been really useful for creating a map over time: below, you'll see an animated graphic of the number of lectures between 1837 and 1900 by 26 African Americans.
-Each coloured dot represents a particular person, as you can see from the key.

-<iframe width="100%" height="520" frameborder="0" src="https://murray7872.carto.com/builder/6ee2a035-03bb-4e98-a3d4-4c8c0bdda0b5/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Using Carto, I've also created a heat map, showing how lectures were often concentrated in London, the Midlands and parts of Scotland.

 <iframe width="100%" height="520" frameborder="0" src="https://murray7872.carto.com/builder/06a728f4-f5de-4ddb-a174-f8c210385ac8/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>